20 Inner Child Healing Prompts to Spark Healing

 Inner child work is a form of psychotherapy that helps you heal your wounds and fulfill your needs.
 It can be done on your own or with the help of a therapist.
 You might want to start by becoming aware of where you feel stress, anger, or sadness in your body.
 Then, take some time each day to sit quietly with this feeling and visualize it transforming into something positive.

 For example, if you feel tension in your jaw or teeth, try holding a pillow or stuffed animal in your mouth and smiling.
 If you feel the rage boiling inside you, imagine yourself as a small child playing with blocks or Legos.
 It’s important to acknowledge that these feelings exist within us and are perfectly normal.

 What needs do you have that I haven’t been taking care of?

 Once you’re feeling safe and secure, ask your inner child what needs they have that haven’t been met.
 Listen to their response without judgment and follow through on the promises made.
-This can be very difficult for some people as it involves being vulnerable, but it is vital for healing to take place.
+This can be very difficult for some people as it involves being vulnerable, but healing is vital for Healing.

 What would you like to do together more often?

 Now that you’ve gotten to know your inner child, it’s time to start building a relationship with them.
 This can be a tender process and is often done in small steps.

 One way to get started is by asking your inner child what they would like to do together more often.
 If you have the courage, try doing this activity with them: listening to music, going for a walk, or watching a movie together are all ways of making space for reconnection.
 You might even take turns playing games with the dog or cat—whatever brings joy!